nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M02 - Dependency Injection and the Spring Context/L1 - What Is DI and How Does It Work in Spring?.md

 In this lesson, we'll focus on understanding the concept of Dependency Injection (DI) and how this work in Spring.

+## What Is Inversion of Control?

+Inversion of Control is a principle in software engineering which transfers the control of objects or portions of a program to a container or framework.
+We most often use it in the context of object-oriented programming.

+In contrast with traditional programming, in which our custom code makes calls to a library, IoC enables a framework to take control of the flow of a program and make calls to our custom code.
+To enable this, frameworks use abstractions with additional behavior built in. **If we want to add our own behavior, we need to extend the classes of the framework or plugin our own classes.**

+The advantages of this architecture are:
+* decoupling the execution of a task from its implementation
+* making it easier to switch between different implementations
+* greater modularity of a program
+* greater ease in testing a program by isolating a component or mocking its dependencies, and allowing components to communicate through contracts

+We can achieve Inversion of Control through various mechanisms such as: Strategy design pattern, Service Locator pattern, Factory pattern, and Dependency Injection (DI).

 ## What is a Dependency?

 Before we can talk about Dependency Injection, let’s first define what a dependency is.